How Artemis Named Itself: The Origin of Artemis City

 Most origin stories are crafted in retrospect.
 This one happened in real-time, and I was barely in control.

-Six months ago, I left to build what I kept calling "the agentic framework."
+Six months ago, I embarked on a journey to build what I kept calling "the agentic framework."
 Clunky name.
 No soul.
 I was prototyping agent orchestration, trying to solve the same problem everyone hits: LLMs are brilliant and unpredictable.
 You can't just chain them together and hope for production reliability.

 Not "AgentOS" or "IntelliKernel" or some SEO-optimized nothing.
 Artemis—Greek goddess of the hunt, protector, guide.
 The AI chose its own name.